slawkens/myaac/README.md

 - Some compatibility issues with some exotical distibutions.

 ### Contributing

 Contributions are more than welcome.

-Pull requests should be made to the Dev branch as that is the working branch, master is for release code.
+Pull requests should be made to the *develop* branch as that is the working branch, master is for release code.

+Bug fixes to current release should be done to master branch.

 Look: [Contributing](https://github.com/otsoft/myaac/wiki/Contributing) in our wiki.